 Arundel had a poorhouse from at least 1682, probably sited on the east side of Park Place (VCH, 1997).
 In 1713 it was recorded as housing poor children and widows.
 A new workhouse was built in its garden in 1779-80.

 Arundel was incorporated as a Gilbert Parish sometime after 1782.
 In 1831, it built a workhouse and the same site at the southern end of what had become Poorhouse Hill, now Mount Pleasant, in Arundel.

-In 1871, the former Arundel workhouse used as a temporary smallpox hospital.
+In 1871, the Arundel premises saw a period of use as a temporary smallpox hospital.
 In the earlier part of the twentieth century, the building was used as a club house and in 1985-6 it was converted into flats.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.